Pajhwak/Python_simpleWebScrapper/README.md

 # Python_simpleWebScrapper
-This is a simple web scrapper Writen with python3 use request and Butifulsoup packages This Code get the news from News Websites by using a kyeword that you specify also used bash Scripting
+This is a simple web scrapper written with python3 use request and Butifulsoup packages This Code gets the news from News Websites by using a keyword that you specify
-#This Code for Afghan Python Scrapper